-Articles for the Perspectives section of the journal are by invitation only.
 Proposals for Perspectives articles are welcome, and should be directed to the Perspectives section Editor, Adam S. Wilkins.

 Reviews are by invitation only, managed by Reviews Editors Michael Turrelli and Jasper Rine.
 All Reviews are peer reviewed.
 Page charges are waived.
 If you are interested in writing a review, please contact the Reviews Editors or one of the Senior Editors.